 Smashed Potato Casserole

-Transfer the potato mixture to a medium gratin or baking dish (approximately 2 1/2 quart).
-Bake for 30 minutes, or until warmed through.
-Sprinkle with Parmesan cheese and finish under the broiler until golden, about 2 minutes.
+Transfer the potato mixture to a medium gratin or baking dish (about 2 1/2 quarts) and spread into an even layer.
+Bake until warmed through, about 30 minutes.

-This casserole can be made up to 24 hours in advance.
-Bring to room temperature for at least 30 minutes before cooking.
+Make ahead: This casserole can assembled in the baking dish and refrigerated up to 1 day ahead.
+Let sit at room temperature for at least 30 minutes before baking.